pokergeist/Utility-Boards/Heater-Control/boards/sensor/README.md

 | Temperature Sensor | [1-Wire Search](https://www.digikey.com/short/5w14dwnw) |    1     |        $6.413         | See below.                                 |
 |     RJ-11 Jack     |     [43860](https://www.digikey.com/short/1ht3wp4m)     |  1 or 2  |        $0.949         |                                            |
 |        PCB         |        Zipped Gerber files for JLCPCB or PCBWay         |    5+    | (5) for $2 + shipping | Shipping speed is the biggest cost factor. |

+**Notes on the PCB:**

+The new PCB is small enough to be panelized where multiple boards are made on one panel and milled so that they snap apart.
+The standard minimum order is (5) 100x100mm (or smaller) boards for $2.00 plus shipping.
+With panelized boards you get (5) panels for a few dollars more.
+With (9) boards per panel you can easily get (45) individual boards for a reasonable price.

 **Notes regarding the temperature sensor:**